 Bundled: vendor costs are included in a fixed monthly retainer — the client pays one amount that covers your labor, overhead, and estimated vendor costs.
 This simplifies billing but creates a reconciliation question: what happens when actual vendor costs are higher or lower than estimated?
 Most bundled agreements have a cap on vendor costs or a true-up at quarter-end.

 Choose the model that fits your client relationship and the predictability of your project costs.
 At-cost is cleanest for audit transparency.
 Cost-plus reflects your value as a vendor manager.
 Bundled works best for ongoing retainers with stable cost structures.
+If you run several clients this way, the agency workflow overview shows how the tagging and billing pieces fit together.

 Tagging Costs in ExpenseBot by Client Project